zach-hartwig/ADAQAnalysis/Readme.md

 analysis features of the program or to be used in the development and debugging of the code.

-- **NaIWaveforms_22Na.adaq** : ~13 000 waveforms acquired with a 4"x4"
+- **NaIWaveforms_22Na.adaq.root** : ~17 000 waveforms acquired with a
-    sodium iodide crystal coupled to a 2" photomultiplier tube.
+    4"x4"x4" thallium-doped sodium iodide crystal coupled to a 2" photomultiplier tube.
 A sodium-22 source (0.511, 1.274 MeV gammas) was placed nearby.
-Intended for general code testing with a common, representative inorganic scintillator.
+Intended for general program testing with a common, representative inorganic scintillator.

-- **EJ309Waveforms_22Na.adaq** : ~38 000 waveforms acquired with a 2"
+- **EJ309Waveforms_22Na.adaq.root** : ~34 000 waveforms acquired with
-    diam x 2" EJ309 liquid organic scintillator coupled to a 2" PMT.
+    a 10"x10"x4" EJ309 liquid organic scintillator coupled to a 3" PMT.
 A sodium-22 source (0.511, 1.274 MeV) was placed nearby.
     Intended for general code testing with a common, representative liquid organic scintillator.

-- **EJ309Waveforms_AmBe.adaq** : ~17 000 waveforms acquired with a 2"
+- **EJ309Waveforms_AmBe.adaq.root** : ~36 000 waveforms acquired with
-    diam x 2" EJ309 liqruid organic scintillator coupled to a 2" PMT.
-A Americium-241/Beryllium-9 source (4.44 MeV gammas; 2-12 MeV neutrons) was placed nearby.
+    a 10"x10"x4" EJ309 liquid organic scintillator coupled to a 3" PMT.
+An Americium-241/Beryllium-9 source (4.44 MeV gammas; 2-12
+    MeV neutrons) was placed nearby.
 Intended to be used for development of detector pulse-shape discrimination algorithms and features.
-    Note that energy calibration for this data file may be obtained from the EJ309Waveforms_22Na.adaq file.
+Note that energy calibration for this data file may be obtained using the EJ309Waveforms_22Na.adaq.root file.

 ### Contact ###